Brooks Kriske

-Brooks Joseph Kriske (/ˈkrɪski/ KRIS-kee; born February 3, 1994) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the New York Yankees, Baltimore Orioles, Kansas City Royals, Chicago Cubs, and Minnesota Twins, and in Nippon Professional Baseball (NPB) for the Yokohama DeNA BayStars and Saitama Seibu Lions.
+Brooks Joseph Kriske (/ˈkrɪski/ KRIS-kee; born February 3, 1994) is an American professional baseball pitcher for the Athletics of Major League Baseball (MLB).
+He has previously played in MLB for the New York Yankees, Baltimore Orioles, Kansas City Royals, Chicago Cubs, and Minnesota Twins, and in Nippon Professional Baseball (NPB) for the Yokohama DeNA BayStars and Saitama Seibu Lions.

 Amateur career

 Kriske played all four years of varsity baseball at Palm Desert High School in Palm Desert, California.
 He helped his team to three consecutive California Interscholastic Federation (CIF) State Finals from 2010–2012, winning the CIF state championships in 2010 and 2012.
 Kriske pitched a complete-game shutout in the final in 2012.
 He was a two-time All State selection.

 Kriske attended the University of Southern California (USC) and played college baseball for the USC Trojans.
 He was drafted by the New York Yankees in the sixth round of the 2016 MLB draft.